dmail-old/jsenv/readme.md

 ## Node example

-- `npm install -g @dmail/env`
+- `npm install -g jsenv`
-- `node env b`
+- `jsenv b`
 - hello world is logged in the terminal

 ## Browser example

+- `mkdir test & cd test & jsenv init`
-- open index.html in your browser
+- open test/index.html in your browser
 - hello world is logged in the console

+<Note that when running locally, ensure you are running from a local server or a browser with local XHR requests enabled. <If not you will get an error message.

-Warning if you use chrome : you have to [start chrome using the flag --allow-file-access-from-files](http://www.chrome-allow-file-access-from-file.com)
+<For Chrome you have to [start chrome using the flag --allow-file-access-from-files](http://www.chrome-allow-file-access-from-file.com)

+<In Firefox this requires navigating to about:config, entering security.fileuri.strict_origin_policy in the filter box and toggling the option to false.

 ## Module format